DreamOfTheRedChamber/system-design-interviews/BackOfEnvelopeEstimation.md

 	- QPS: 5000 QPS
 	- Response time: 10ms (Like a lower bound)
 * Physical upper limit of concurrent connections: 16K
+* Single table rows: 20M.
+Exceeding this number will result in fast degradation in terms of performance.

 ## Single Redis instance
 * TPS: 20K ~ 100K